San Diego Property Management Blog

 • Maintain the property in a habitable condition.

-• Make repairs in a timely manner after being notified by the tenant.
+• Make repairs in a timely manner after being notified by the California tenant.

 • Provide disclosures about known lead-based paint hazards, bed bugs, mold, and other important information regarding the condition of the property.